blynkkk/blynk-library/docs/Basics.md

 ### Digital & Analog pins

-The library can perform basic pin IO (input-output) operations out-of-the-box (no need to write code):
+The library can perform basic pin IO (input-output) operations out-of-the-box:

     digitalRead
     digitalWrite
     analogRead
     analogWrite (PWM or Analog signal depending on the platform)

+So there is no need to write code for simple things like LED, Relay control, and analog sensors.

 ### Virtual Pins